-As it is used today, ‘Celtic’ is a relatively modern term.
-It is based on the Greek word Keltoi (which originally referred to a tribe in southwest Germany), first used in the sixth century BC.
-By the first century BC it was recognised that Keltoi or Celtae (in Greek or Latin), as the classical authors say they called themselves, was interchangeable with the Greek Galatae or the Latin Galli as the Greeks and Romans called them, giving a firm link between the Celts and the Gauls.1
+As it’s used today, ‘Celtic’ is a relatively modern term.
+It’s based on the Greek word Keltoi (which originally referred to a tribe in southwest Germany), first used in the sixth century BCE.
+By the first century BCE it was recognised that Keltoi or Celtae (in Greek or Latin), as the classical authors say they called themselves, was interchangeable with the Greek Galatae or the Latin Galli as the Greeks and Romans called them, giving a firm link between the Celts and the Gauls.1

-It wasn't until the sixteenth century that the connection between the Celts of classical times was made with the surviving groups in places like Ireland, Scotland and Wales who still spoke a Celtic language, and it was another few hundred years before the study of 'the Celts' – referring to any culture that shared a common linguistic heritage - really came into vogue.2
+It wasn’t until the sixteenth century that the connection between the Celts of the Iron Age was made with the surviving groups in places like Ireland, Scotland and Wales, who still speak a Celtic language today, and it was another few hundred years before the study of ‘the Celts’ – referring to any culture that shared a common linguistic, cultural heritage – really came into vogue.2

 So who’s Celtic?